 Net Promoter Score Formula

-Passives count toward the total number of responses, but they do not directly affect the score.
+Passives are included in the total number of responses, but they do not directly add to or subtract from the score.

 NPS = % Promoters − % Detractors

-• Count the number of detractors, or scores of 0 through 6
+• Count detractors: scores of 0 through 6.

-• Divide both groups by the total number of responses
+• Divide promoters by total responses and multiply by 100.

 Imagine you have 100 responses: 55 promoters, 25 passives, and 20 detractors.

 Promoters make up 55% of responses and detractors make up 20%.
-That gives you an NPS of 35.
+The NPS is 55 minus 20, which gives a score of 35.

 CategoryResponsesShare